2024 Lecture Series

 About Jackie Thomas-Kennedy:

 Jackie Thomas-Kennedy (OS 276, “Extinction”) was awarded a Stegner Fellowship at Stanford University in 2014.
 She is the winner of the 2019 Stella Kupferberg Memorial Short Story Prize, and her story “Sledding” is a 2023 Narrative Story of the Week.
 Her work has been recorded for NPR’s Selected Shorts, and her stories have appeared in American Short Fiction, One Story, Electric Literature, Lenny Letter, Narrative, Bennington Review, and elsewhere.
 Her reviews have appeared in The Washington Post, Harvard Review, Star Tribune, The Millions, and on the Ploughshares blog.
 She has been a MacDowell fellow twice and is the recipient of fellowships from the Fine Arts Work Center, Yaddo, Ucross, and Saltonstall.
 She holds an MFA in fiction from Columbia University School of the Arts.
-Her debut novel, The Thirteenth Wife, will be published by Putnam in spring 2025.
+Her debut novel, The Other Wife, will be published by Riverhead in spring 2025.

 About Alice McDermott: